Speaker

 Description

-Our measurement utilizes a new μTCA-based FPGA system for data acquisition and signal processing, enabling precise, high-speed measurements of scattered beam particles.
-A small fraction of the beam is scattered from an ion chamber in the M3 transfer beamline between the Recycler Ring and the Delivery Ring, which is detected by a charge telescope composed of quartz Cherenkov radiators and photomultiplier tubes.
-By integrating data over many revolutions, the time profile of the longitudinal halo (out-of-time beam) can be resolved to fractional levels below $10^{-5}$ relative to the in-time beam.
-These results are compared with simulations to validate models of halo formation and beam dynamics, providing critical input for optimizing beam delivery to Mu2e.
+The measurement will employ a new μTCA-based FPGA system for data acquisition and signal processing, utilizing real-time peak detection algorithms to count scattered beam particles.
+By integrating data over many transfers, the time profile of the out-of-time beam will be resolved to fractional levels relative to that of the in-time beam.
+These results are compared with G4beamline simulations to validate models of beam transport, dynamics, and extinction, providing critical input for optimizing beam delivery to Mu2e.

 Funding Agency